AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th tutorial in the TAbs.
-The `delete` command calls `Model#commitTAbs()`, causing the modified state of the TAbs after the `delete 5` command executes to be saved in the `tabsStateList`, and the `currentStatePointer` is shifted to the newly inserted TAbs state.
+The user executes `delete_tutorial t/T102` command to delete the 2nd tutorial in the TAbs.
+The `delete_tutorial` command calls `Model#commitTAbs()`, causing the modified state of the TAbs after the `delete_tutorial t/T102` command executes to be saved in the `tabsStateList`, and the `currentStatePointer` is shifted to the newly inserted TAbs state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new tutorial.
-The `add` command also calls `Model#commitTAbs()`, causing another modified TAbs state to be saved into the `tabsStateList`.
+The user executes `add_tutorial t/T101 …​` to add a new tutorial.
+The `add_tutorial` command also calls `Model#commitTAbs()`, causing another modified TAbs state to be saved into the `tabsStateList`.